“Love . . . is glad when truth is glad” (1 Corinthians 13:6 Barclay).

 But Paul said that love is “glad when truth is glad,” and truth is glad when what happens is that through which God can show forth His glory most greatly.
 Truth rejoices when God’s purposes are fulfilled.
 It finds pleasure in the same things that He does.
 It looks at everything from His perspective and is never happier than when He has been pleased (2 Thessalonians 1:11,12).

-If we want to grow in this area, we need to begin taking a larger perspective on the issue of happiness.
-In eternity, the ONLY people who will be happy are those who are able to rejoice in the gladness of God.
-In this life, we may travel a path that goes somewhere different than where God is and, for the time being, delude ourselves into thinking that we’re happy.
+If we want to grow in this area, we need to begin adopting a larger perspective on the issue of happiness.
+In eternity, the only people who will be happy are those who are able to rejoice in the gladness of God.
+In this life, we may travel a path that goes in the opposite direction from God and delude ourselves, for the time being, into thinking that we’re happy.
 But that is only because God’s eternal purposes have not yet reached their final fulfillment.
 When that time comes, His victory will be complete and absolute.
 If by then we haven’t learned to rejoice in the truth of His goodness, we will be sent away from Him forever.
-The only ones who’ll REMAIN with Him will be those who can honestly REJOICE with Him.
+The only ones who’ll remain with Him will be those who can honestly rejoice with Him.
 But after eternity has begun, it will be too late to begin acquiring a taste for the things that make God glad.
 Now is the time to do that.
 Now is the time to modify our likes and our dislikes — so that what we like most of all is to rejoice at the joy of our Father.

 “Does everything in my life fill His heart with gladness, or do I constantly complain because things don’t seem to be going my way?
 A person who has forgotten what God treasures will not be filled with joy” (Oswald Chambers).